Brittdrog/Drogemoller_lab_website/content/post/22-06-27-grants/index.md

 ---
-title: The Drögemöller Lab is extremely thankful to have been awarded an NSERC Discovery Grant!
+title: The Drögemöller Lab is grateful to have received an NSERC Discovery Grant!
 date: 2022-06-27
 ---